 Familial Damage Later in Life

-Addicts create a harmful environment in the household where people are prone to making condescending remarks or complaints.
+People struggling with an addiction may create a harmful environment in the household where people are prone to making condescending remarks or complaints.
 Children viewing this may become accustomed to this behavior and bring it into future relationships.
 Children learn the only way to gain attention is through the creations of emotional upheaval, which is not healthy.

 Increased Risk of Addiction